wendyverdonk93/docs/content/payment-methods/banks/bancontact/what-is-bancontact.md

 ## What it is
 With over 80% of Belgian webshops offering it as a payment option, Bancontact is a household name and the market leader for electronic payments in Belgium.
 Payments are done using the mobile banking app or online.

-Bancontact is only supported for Belgium.
+Bancontact is only supported for Belgium and non-mobile payments always use 3D Secure 1.0 verification.